FM Sitharaman bullish on double-digit GDP growth | Business

 Recent figures released by the Centre indicated that the nation clocked 13.5 per cent growth in GDP in the first quarter of the current financial year.
 It was 20.1 per cent a year ago.

-Referring to the World Bank and IMF reports, the Union minister said she was also taking into consideration the fact that economies which were far more developed than India and comparable with the country, are on the verge of recession.
+Referring to the World Bank and IMF reports, the Union Finance Minister said she was also taking into consideration the fact that economies which were far more developed than India and comparable with the country, are on the verge of recession.

+To another query on freebies, she said everybody should participate in the debate on the issue.

 She suggested that any government after coming to power must assess its financial situation in terms of tax revenues and others, and make provisions before offering freebies.